Exterior Gypsum Sheathing: Commercial Construction

 Durable, weather-resistant substrate for many different exterior claddings

-Exterior Gypsum Sheathing is a specialized performance panel consisting of a noncombustible, moisture-resistant core encased in fiberglass facers on both front and back surfaces and long edges.
-Previously produced with treated paper facers, the product is now overwhelmingly manufactured with fiberglass mat surfaces especially when made for commercial construction.
-Gypsum Sheathing is typically available with square edges in 1/2” (12.7 mm) and 5/8” (15.9 mm) thicknesses, a 48” (1220 mm) width and lengths from 8’ (2440 mm) to 16’ (4880 mm).
-In addition, 1/2” (12.7 mm) panels normally feature a regular core and 5/8” (15.9 mm) panels a Type X core for use in fire-resistive assemblies.
+Exterior Gypsum Sheathing is a specialized performance panel consisting of a noncombustible, moisture-resistant core wrapped in fiberglass facers on both the front and back surfaces and long edges.
+Exterior Gypsum Sheathing is manufactured with square edges in both 1/2” (12.7 mm) and 5/8” (15.9 mm) thicknesses, a 48” (1220 mm) width and lengths from 8’ (2440 mm) to 16’ (4880 mm).
+Typically, 1/2” (12.7 mm) panels feature a regular core and 5/8” (15.9 mm) panels are produced with a Type X core for use in fire-resistive assemblies.
 The applicable product manufacturing standard is ASTM C1177.
 Refer to GA-254 Fire-Resistant Gypsum Sheathing.

 Advantages and Benefits

-o Exterior Systems Compatibility – Not only is Gypsum Sheathing a compatible underlayment for many different exterior finish materials including wood, masonry, metal, vinyl and stucco systems, but it is also a widely accepted application surface for weather-resistive barriers and coatings.
+o Exterior Systems Compatibility – Gypsum Sheathing is a compatible underlayment for a wide range of different exterior finish materials including wood, brick, stone, metal and vinyl, as well as popular EIFS and stucco systems.
+It is also a widely accepted application surface for weather-resistive barriers and coatings.

-o Construction Efficiency – Versatile, practical and easy to apply, exterior Gypsum Sheathing can be used in multiple applications to streamline material procurement, reduce material and labor costs and tighten the construction schedule for exterior walls.
+o Construction Efficiency – Versatile, practical and easy to apply, exterior Gypsum Sheathing can be installed quickly and without specialized tools or techniques.
+Its versatility for application as a substrate for multiple cladding options, helps streamline procurement, lower material costs and tighten the construction schedule for exterior walls.

-o Noise Attenuation – Gypsum Sheathing can be a component material in a number of sound control assemblies developed to dissipate the energy of sound vibrations within a structure.
-Expressed in terms of ranged Sound Transmission Class (STC) values, tested assemblies provide a comparative reference to help architects design structures that meet specific acoustical performance targets. more
+o Noise Attenuation – Gypsum Sheathing can be a component material in a number of sound control assemblies developed to dissipate the energy of sound vibrations within a multi-family structure.
+These tested assemblies provide a proactive strategy to minimize the noise entering a structure from outside as well as to inhibit the noises transmitted from one leased space to another. more

 To fully meet the design objectives required for a structure’s exterior wall and ceiling surfaces, a number of important limitations should be followed to maximize the performance of fiberglass-faced Gypsum Sheathing.
 These recommendations are intended to provide general information only about considerations that are common in this category of special performance gypsum products: